sahegde/Jersey-experimentation/README.md

 # Jersey-experimentation

-This service uses a jetty server and hosts REST services implemented using jersey.
+This repo uses a jetty server and hosts REST services implemented using jersey.